5 Features that Make Virtual PBX the Best Phone System for Small Business Friday 29 September 2017 @ 14:46

 Even with the auto-attendant and time-of-day routing funnelling enquiries to the right destination, there may not always be someone on the other end to pick up the phone.
 Setting up a hunt group allows an incoming call to ring each staff member in sequence until the call is answered.

 When you’re at capacity, sometimes it’s inevitable to put your customers on hold.
-To make this a more enjoyable experience for your customers, you can choose either our default music to be played in the background, or you can choose your own custom music, jingle or even your own advertisements to be played while they wait.
+To make this a more enjoyable experience for your customers, you can choose to play our royalty-free classical default music while they wait.

 If all else fails and you can’t take a call, your customers can always leave a voicemail.
-You can opt to have these voicemails forwarded to your email as an audio file, so you can listen to them remotely and respond to any important enquiries you might have missed.
+You can opt to have these voicemails forwarded to your email as an audio file (.WAV format).
+Listen to your voicemails from anywhere with internet access and respond to important enquiries you might have missed.

 In total there are 30 of these business-grade features that allow a small business to juggle incoming calls.
 The features all complement each other and when used in conjunction can help your small business present as a larger and more established organisation.